Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Hold frequent budget meetings with administrative assistant to review and manage money
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.

-Strategy's Expected Result/Impact: successful documentation of purchases and orders; well-maintained, error-free records
+Strategy's Expected Result/Impact: Error free records.
+Documentation of purchases and orders.

-Staff Responsible for Monitoring: principal; administrative assistant
+Staff Responsible for Monitoring: Principal Administrative Assistant

 Campus Funding Summary